Vallauris: ceramic art and the spirit of Picasso

 Courtesy of Galerie Flak.

-The rooms at the first floor of the Castle currently house an exhibition on the French designer Olivier Gagnére, organized in collaboration with the Maeght Gallery in Paris.
+The rooms on the first floor of the Castle currently house an exhibition on the French designer Olivier Gagnére, organized in collaboration with the Maeght Gallery in Paris.

-“La Guerre et la paix”, which Picasso begun to paint in 1952, was installed in 1954 in the same Romanesque chapel of the Vallauris Castle where, until few years before, “l’Homme au mouton” had been housed before being relocated into the marker square nearby.
+“La Guerre et la Paix”, which Picasso began to paint in 1952, was installed in 1954 in the same Romanesque chapel of the Vallauris Castle where, until few years before, “L’homme au mouton” had been housed before being relocated into the market square nearby.

 The cycle, painted on 18 hardboard panels screwed to a timber frame support, does not represent a precise historical event but is an allegory of war and peace.

 Above: Musée National Picasso “La Guerre et la Paix” , Vallauris.